Names of Moldavia and Moldova: Etymology

-The short-lived capital of Moldavia, Baia in the Suceava County, was called Stadt Molde in a 1421 German document.
+The short-lived capital of Moldova, Baia in the Suceava County, was called Stadt Molde in a 1421 German document.

 Bogdania

 The original and short-lived reference to the region was Bogdania, after Bogdan I, the founding figure of the principality.
+Polish historian Ilona Czamańska states that, "according to the tradition of local chroniclers, the first Moldavian prince who agreed to pay tribute to the Ottomans was Bogdan III, who reigned in the years 1504–1517," and notes that "this was [later used] to explain the Turkish name of Moldavia — Bogdania.
+In fact, this name is of Tatar origin and was used long before Bogdan III was born.
+It is undoubtedly associated with Bogdan I," the first voivode of Moldavia in the 1360s.
+It is this name that voyager Richard Hakluyt used for Moldavia in his writings in the late 16th century.

-Wallachia
+Black, or Bogdan's, Wallachia

 The term "Black Wallachia" (Valahia Neagră), in Turkish Kara-Eflak, was another name found used for Moldova in the Ottoman period.
 It derived from Bogdan I of Moldavia; in Ottoman Turkish usage his state was known as Kara-Bogdan (Cara-bogdan) and Bogdan-Eflak, "Bogdan's Wallachia".

-Republic
+Bessarabia, Moldavia and Moldova

-Before 1812 the territory of the modern Republic of Moldova was usually called Eastnern Moldova, Eastern Lowlands, Dniester-Prut, Bendery (for the largest town) or Orhei (for the largest town in the middle).
-Since 1812 the Russians spread the name of the small Bessarabia on it, so that this name became mostly associated with this territory.
-After the establishment of the Moldovan SSR in the 1940s the new republic started to be unofficially called Moldova and Moldavia.
-In 1991 that name was adopted as official name, with Moldavia variant quickly preferred in the country itself.
+Before 1812 the territory of the modern Republic of Moldova was usually called Eastern Moldova, Eastern Lowlands, Dniester-Prut, Bendery (for the largest town) or Orhei (for the largest town in the centre).
+After the entire eastern part of the region, between the Pruth and the Dniester, was ceded by the Ottomans to Russia in the 1812 Treaty of Bucharest, the Russians used the name Bessarabia for its new acquisition. though this name had formerly only been applied to the southern parts of this territory, what is now called Budjak, it quickly became associated with the whole territory.
+After the establishment of the Moldavian SSR in the 1940s the new republic started to be unofficially called Moldavia.
+In 1991 that name was adopted as official name, with Romanian-language variant Moldova quickly become the preferred spelling.